GenomicsAotearoa/hts_workshop_mpi/docs/level2/35_mapping_statistics.md

 ### Summarising the contents of a `bam` file

 This section will start with a new mapping file, although you could apply these commands to anything produced as part of the [filtering exercises](./34_mapping_filters.md) instead.
-Navigate to the `/nesi/project/nesi03181/phel/USERNAME/level2/mapping_statistics/` directory and view the contents.
+Navigate to the `level2/mapping_statistics/` directory and view the contents.

 We wil take a look at the high-level summary of the contents of these files with the `samtools flagstat` command:

 !!! terminal "code"

     ```bash
-    module purge
-    module load SAMtools/1.16.1-GCC-11.3.0

     samtools flagstat SRR18260232.raw_reads.bam
     ```